UzayPoyraz/Comsci_ISAK_unit3/Journal.md

 17/2/20
   Today we did several python practices and did a kahoot game in which i got a 8 point streak, still didn't reach the leaderboard but its fine.
 We talked to our clients about our success criteria, Uzay did not have any problems with it and I uploaded that evidence.

+19/2/20
+  Today we fixed our graphs for python and learned how to make a circle graph.
+We did a kahoot about computer applications, and python codes.
+We did presentations about Different Softwares (inputs and output) a specific career / job is required to use.